.gitignore | ||

 sudo udevadm control --reload

-Then plug an usb device - open in your file manager - copy a huge amount of files to the device - when the copy is done - click eject in the file manager - note how quick the device is ejected.
+Then plug an usb device - open in your file manager - copy a huge amout of files to the device - when the copy is done - click eject in the file manager - note how quick the device is ejected.

 For those preferring the package manager, I have created a PKGBUILD which will pull the hdparm dependency upon installation.